C H U R C H R E F O R M S E R I E S

 However, for a tiny minority it might be logistically difficult to personally give away a large amount of money to a lot of different individuals.
 Still, nothing is impossible, and you’ll never know until you try.

 Some alternative solutions might be to start your own foundation/ministry, or to give in-kind contributions instead of cash to existing ministries/organizations that cater to the needy, the downtrodden, the less fortunate, the uninformed, the sick, and the lost (i.e., all organizations that strive to make the world a better place for all, humans and animals).

 In these instances, ministries that cater to the needy can 1) incorporate to help raise money and legally protect themselves, and 2) hire employees or contractors, if Christian volunteers cannot be found.
 See Understanding the Duties of Ministry.

-Still, if you feel strongly inclined to financially help one or various of those outside organizations, Christian or secular, make sure you (or your accountant) personally examine how they’re handling (or mishandling) their finances, as well as keeping in mind that many of them are just fronts for unscrupulous individuals to draw hefty salaries.
-Again Please See Understanding the Duties of Ministry.
+And if you feel strongly inclined to financially help one or various of those outside organizations, Christian or secular, make sure you (or your accountant) personally examine or research how they’re handling (or mishandling) their finances, as well as keeping in mind that many of them are just fronts for unscrupulous individuals to draw hefty salaries.

 In God’s Kingdom on earth, we Christians don’t give to get back.
 We give freely just the way God gives because we want to emulate Him.